rticommunity/rticonnextdds-examples/examples/connext_dds/dynamic_data_request_reply/README.md

 This example shows how to establish a Request-Reply communication pattern using the Request-Reply API based on Dynamic Data types.

+Within this example the Requester application requests a list of prime numbers from 1 to `n`.
+Then the Replier application computes the prime numbers and replies with the given sequence of prime numbers to the Requester.

 For this example we dinamicaly define two data types, one for the request samples and the other for the reply samples.
-The request data type is the following:
+The request data type is the
+following:

 ```cpp
 struct PrimeNumberRequest {